utshomax/postman-docs/src/pages/docs/sending-requests/websocket/websocket.md

 The following are displayed for each message:

-* If you hover over a message, a check box is displayed.
-Select the check boxes for two messages, and the time difference between the messages will be displayed.
+* If you hover over a message, a checkbox is displayed.
+Select the checkboxes for two messages, and the time difference between the messages will be displayed.
 Select **Deselect** to remove the time display.
   [![WebSocket time difference](https://assets.postman.com/postman-docs/websocket-time-difference.gif)](https://assets.postman.com/postman-docs/websocket-time-difference.gif)
 * Select the arrow next to a message to expand or collapse it.
 * The time is displayed as your local time.